tryshopr/shopr/README.md

 # these in your application, you can skip these as appropriate.
 rails generate nifty:attachments:migration
 rails generate nifty:key_value_store:migration
-# Migrate your database and create a new default user
+# Migrate your database and populate a core database
-rake db:migrate shoppe:create_default_user
+rake db:migrate shoppe:setup
 # Start the server
 rails server
 ```